yuxiangalvin/Stock-Move-Prediction-with-Adversarial-Training-Replicate/README.md

 ## Model Details

 ### General Task
-The model takes in daily price data (including daily open price, daily close price, daily adjusted close price) of a group of selected stocks (not individual stock).
+The model takes in daily price data (including daily open price, close price, high, low and adjusted close price) of a group of selected stocks (not individual stock).
 The data is normalized beforehand within the individual stock.
 Then the model treats all these normalized data from different stocks in the same way.
 Its aim is to train a model that could be generally used for any stock to predict whether the stock's next day's close price will be up (>0.55% movement up) or down (<-0.50% movement down).
 The choice of these two thresholds are not specified.

 ### Inputs